 Sunday, April 15, 2018

-How to Prepare for the International Linguistics Olympiad
+Preparation for International Linguistics Olympiad [Preparation Guideline]

-Hello readers!
-I’m Liam McKnight from the UK, and I’ve taken part in the International Linguistics Olympiad (IOL) for the past three years.
 In this post, I’ll share some of the ways I’ve found useful for preparing for a linguistics olympiad at any level, which hopefully will, in turn, be useful to you!

 Linguistics Olympiads don’t require any knowledge of linguistic theory, nor are they about how many languages or know, or how well you know them.
-Most of the time, you’ll be given data such as phrases or sentences in a language you don’t know and probably have never heard of, and then you’ll be asked to translate more sentences using that data or to explain some feature or structure in the language.
+Most of the time, you’ll be given data such as phrases or sentences in a language you don’t know and probably have never heard of, and then you’ll be asked to translate more sentences using that data, or to explain some feature or structure in the language.
 Other types of questions include working out the number system in a different language or decoding an orthography which could work entirely differently to your own language’s writing system.

 1. Practice